zhongwencool/ecron/README.md

 Day of week  | Yes        | 0-6 or SUN-SAT  | * / , -

 Note: Month and Day-of-week field values are case insensitive.
 "SUN", "Sun", and "sun" are equally accepted.

+When specifying your cron values you'll need to make sure that your values fall within the ranges.
+For instance, some cron's use a 0-7 range for the day of week where both 0 and 7 represent Sunday.
+We do not.

 ### Special Characters
 #### Asterisk ( * )